ranjeetha-virdi/RFM-Customer-Clustering-and-CLV-Analysis/README.md

 ## RFM-Customer-Clustering-and-CLV-Analysis
-Analysis of customers in a marketing senario to better understand Recency, Frequency and Monetary analysis In this task, we use will analyse "sales_data.csv" dataset.
+Analysis of customers in a marketing senario to better understand Recency, Frequency and Monetary analysis.
+In this task, we use will analyse "sales_data.csv" dataset.
 The dataset describes sales over time.
 The dataset contains the following columns:

     Date: Transaction date